2013 Norwegian parliamentary election

+Electoral system

 The election used party-list proportional representation in nineteen multi-member constituencies, one for each of the counties of Norway.

 The number of members to be returned from each constituency varies between 4 and 19.
 To determine the apportionment of the 169 seats amongst the 19 counties, a two-tier formula is used, based on population and geographic size.
 Each inhabitant counts one point, while each square kilometer counts 1.8 points.

 150 of the seats are regular district seats.
 These are awarded based on the election results in each county, and are unaffected by results in other counties.
 Nineteen of the seats (one for each county) are leveling seats which are given to parties that win fewer seats than their share of the national popular vote entitles them to.
 A party must win 4% of the popular vote in order to win compensation seats, but may still win district seats even if it fails to reach this threshold.
 The system for apportioning seats is biased in favour of rural areas since the area of the county is a factor, but the system of compensation seats reduces the effect this has on final party strength.

 The total number of seats in the parliament remained unchanged at 169, but population changes meant that some counties gained or lost seats.
 Hedmark, Sogn og Fjordane, Nord-Trøndelag, Nordland and Troms all lost one seat each.
 Akershus, Hordaland and Rogaland gained one each, whilst Oslo gained two.